 For more in-depth information about sleep routines and how to cope with year one, check out my latest release of, The Baby Book.

-Don’t worry if your baby won’t sleep
+Don’t worry if your baby won’t settle

 There is really one thing that is most important and that is to make sure your baby is fed well at every feed.
 A hungry or slightly hungry baby will usually not settle to sleep easily and if he does drop off to sleep will wake soon after his feed and be unsettled.
 If you are breast feeding it is important that you wake him up if he goes to sleep on you- as most breast fed babies will do!
 Change his nappy if he is very sleepy then put him back on the same breast if he hasn’t finished that side, or put him on the other side.
 If baby has finished the first side you may well find he gets cross when you put him back to that breast, so put him on the other side and feed him until he won’t take any more- until he is tanked right up!
 Wind him, swaddle him and tuck him down.
 I always swaddle a baby with one hand up so that his little hand is under his chin and the other arm down on his side.
 Tuck him down in his cot on his side – with his hand that is up under his chin on the mattress side, so his arm that is tucked down on the side of his body that is facing you.
 Rub his body and shush him and leave him to self settle.